-To apply for all types of student aid (federal, state and institutional), prospective students must file the Free Application for Federal Student Aid (FAFSA) for consideration for federal and state aid and the College Scholarship Services (CSS) Financial Aid PROFILE for consideration of University (institutional) aid.
-To receive priority consideration for financial aid, applicants must file the FAFSA and CSS PROFILE by February 7th.
-Additionally, signed copies of the student's and custodial parents' and stepparent's (if applicable) prior year U.S. or Puerto Rico Tax Returns, W-2 form(s) and 1099 form(s) must be submitted to the College Board Institutional Document (IDOC) Service no later than March 1.
+To apply for all types of student aid, prospective Full-time freshmen students must file the Free Application for Federal Student Aid (FAFSA) for consideration for federal and state aid and the CSS Profile for consideration of University (institutional) aid.
+To receive priority consideration for financial aid, applicants must file the FAFSA and CSS Profile by November 1 (Early Decision) and January 15th (Early Action/Regular Decision).
+Additionally, for students who wish to be considered for need based assistance, signed copies of the student's and custodial parents' and stepparent's (if applicable) U.S. or Puerto Rico Tax Returns, W-2 form(s) and 1099 form(s) must be submitted to the College Board Institutional Document (IDOC) Service no later than November 1 (Early Decision) and January 15th (Early Action/Regular Decision).
 Late applicants will be aided only if funds remain available.
-Students and parents are also required to use the IRS Data Retrieval Tool to import their previous year's tax information from their filed federal tax forms directly into the FAFSA on the Web.
+Students and parents are also required to use the IRS Data Retrieval Tool to import their tax information from their filed federal tax forms directly into the FAFSA on the Web if selected for verification (see below).
 If unable to use the IRS Data Retrieval Tool the student and parent will need to submit a U.S. Tax Return Transcript to the Villanova University Office of Financial Assistance.